byusa123/-Awwards/README.md

 aWWWards is a web app where users submit their projects and other users get to review and rate them.The inspiration behind this project is from the [awwwards](https://www.awwwards.com/) app.

-### User Story

-To view the user story, open the specs.md file.

 ## Author